Mizzou-CBMI/COSMOS2/docs/source/workflows/cmd_fxn.rst

 * A function parameter that starts with `in_` is an input_file.
 * A function parameter that starts with `out_` is an output_file.
-* The :func:`find` default can be specified for input files (and almost always is).
+* The :func:`~cosmos.api.find` default can be specified for input files (and almost always is).
 This will cause Cosmos, by default, to search all of the parents of a Task for files that match the find's :param:`regex` parameter.
-* :func:`out_dir` will automatically append the Task's output directory to the filename.
+* :func:`~cosmos.api.out_dir` will automatically append the Task's output directory to the filename.
-* :func:`forward` will automatically set an output_file to the input_file specified.
+* :func:`~cosmos.api.forward` will automatically set an output_file to the input_file specified.

 More on find()